-- Deal with the Legacy of Conflict including through supporting transitional justice initiatives and mechanisms - ii) Improve Human Security through working with governing institutions and communities affected by insecurity and injustice - iii) Increase Access to Justice for All by ensuring that the law is not discriminatory, holds to international and regional standards and norms, and is accessible to all iv) Deliver Security and Access to Justice for Women
+- Deal with the Legacy of Conflict including through supporting transitional justice initiatives and mechanisms - ii) Improve Human Security through working with governing institutions and communities affected by insecurity and injustice - iii) Increase Access to Justice for All by ensuring that the law is not discriminatory, holds to international and regional standards and norms, and is accessible to all

-Since 2008, UNDP has provided support to approximately 37 conflict-affected and fragile countries and countries in transition,^[1] through the Global Programme for Strengthening the Rule of Law in Conflict and Postconflict Situations (2008 - 2011).^[2] This is part of a broader UNDP engagement in the rule of law area in all development situations.
+Since 2008, UNDP has provided support to approximately 37 conflict-affected and fragile countries and countries in transition, [1] through the Global Programme for Strengthening the Rule of Law in Conflict and Postconflict Situations (2008 - 2011).
+[2] This is part of a broader UNDP engagement in the rule of law area in all development situations.

 UNDP recognises that rule of law permeates every aspect of society and that strengthening it requires changes at many levels.
 Our approach is one which integrates the concept of justice and security, and which provides rule of law support that will address the drivers of violence and conflict.
 National ownership is central to ensure success.
-Multi-year programmes link immediate support to a longer-term approach that is required to achieve real
+Multi-year programmes link immediate support to a longer-term approach that is required to achieve real change.
+We work with local communities, civil society, and informal mechanisms as well as with formal institutions.